joaosds/joaosds.github.io/publications.md

 <li>(Summer Semester 2025) "<a target = "_blank" href = "https://www.itp3.uni-stuttgart.de/teaching/qft24/"><i>Quantum Field Theory</i></a>", lectured by Prof. Mathias Scheurer at the University of Stuttgart. </li>
 <!--
-<li>(Summer Semester 2025) "Hauptseminar on Physics and Machine Learning", co-advising short project on Auto-regressive Sampling for Quantum Many-Body States (organized by Prof. Mathias Scheurer, Prof. Thomas Speck and Prof. Christian Holm at the University of Stuttgart). </li>
+<li>(Summer Semester 2025) "Hauptseminar on Physics and Machine Learning", co-advising short project on <i>Auto-regressive Sampling for Quantum Many-Body States</i> (organized by Prof. Mathias Scheurer, Prof. Thomas Speck and Prof. Christian Holm at the University of Stuttgart). </li>
 -->

 <li>(Winter Semester 2024/2025) "<a target = "_blank" href = "https://www.itp3.uni-stuttgart.de/teaching/fqt2425/ "><i>Fortgeschrittene Quantentheorie</i></a>", lectured by Prof. Mathias Scheurer at the University of Stuttgart.  </li>

 <li>(Summer Semester 2024) "<a target = "_blank" href = "https://www.itp3.uni-stuttgart.de/teaching/qft24/"><i>Quantum Field Theory</i></a>", lectured by Prof. Mathias Scheurer at the University of Stuttgart. </li>

-<li>(Summer Semester 2024) "Hauptseminar on Moiré Materials and Magnetism", co-advising short project on Wannier Obstructions (organized by Prof. Mathias Scheurer and Prof. Maria Daghofer at the University of Stuttgart). </li>
+<li>(Summer Semester 2024) "Hauptseminar on Moiré Materials and Magnetism", co-advising short project on <i>Wannier Obstructions</i> (organized by Prof. Mathias Scheurer and Prof. Maria Daghofer at the University of Stuttgart). </li>

 <li>(Winter Semester 2023/2024) "<a target = "_blank" href = "https://www.itp3.uni-stuttgart.de/teaching/archive/ws2324/aqt2324/"><i>Advanced Quantum Theory</i></a>", lectured by Prof. Mathias Scheurer at the University of Stuttgart.  </li>